Windows: 7, Vista, XP

 • To prevent certain files from being copied enter their pattern(s) preceding each with a minus sign, e.g. -*.bak : -*.tmp : -~*.

-• You can even combine files to copy and files to exclude, e.g. *.htm : *.html : *.css : -~* (note that order in which the file patterns are listed is not significant.
+• You can even combine files to copy and files to exclude, e.g. *.htm : *.html : *.css : -~* (note that order in which the file patterns are listed is not significant - excluding files will always take precedence or specifically including them.

 • Click the OK button and FileBoss will start the copying and display a progress window.